 The rightmost column in that table is xwOBA, or expected wOBA.
 Statcast computes it from the launch speed and angle of each batted ball: given how hard and at what angle a hitter struck the ball, what wOBA would that contact normally produce?
 It strips out luck, defense, and ballpark.

-Most of the time wOBA and xwOBA sit close together — Judge’s .463 and .460 are practically identical, which is another way of saying his monster line was entirely earned.
-But Soto’s .390 wOBA came with a .429 xwOBA: his contact deserved a great deal more than the scoreboard gave him, a strong hint that his surface numbers were due to climb.
-That gap between done and deserved is the whole subject of expected stats, and wOBA is the cleanest place to start seeing it.
+Usually wOBA and xwOBA sit nearly on top of each other — Judge’s .463 and .460 are basically the same number, which is just a precise way of saying his monster season was entirely earned, no luck propping it up.
+Soto is the loud exception.
+His .390 wOBA came with a .429 xwOBA, meaning his contact deserved a great deal more than the scoreboard actually handed him — the kind of gap that tends to close in the hitter’s favor.
+That distance between what a hitter did and what he deserved is the entire subject of expected stats, and wOBA is the cleanest doorway into it.

 When to use wOBA — and when not to

-Reach for wOBA whenever you want a single, park-neutral-ish snapshot of how much a hitter has helped his team score.
-It’s the backbone of more familiar stats, too: wRC+ is essentially wOBA translated to a 100-is-average scale and adjusted for park and league.
+Reach for wOBA whenever you want one clean, roughly park-neutral snapshot of how much a hitter helped his team score.
+It’s also the engine inside stats you already use: wRC+ is more or less wOBA translated onto a 100-is-average scale and adjusted for park and league.

-Two honest caveats. wOBA in its basic form is not park-adjusted, so a hitter in Coors Field gets a small unearned boost — use wRC+ when that matters.
-And like any rate stat, it needs a real sample; fifty plate appearances of wOBA tell you almost nothing.
-Give it a few hundred and it becomes one of the most reliable hitting numbers there is.
+Two caveats I won’t pretend away.
+Plain wOBA isn’t park-adjusted, so a hitter calling Coors Field home pockets a small unearned bump — when that matters, go to wRC+.
+And like any rate stat it needs a real sample to mean anything; fifty plate appearances of wOBA tell you essentially nothing.
+Give it a few hundred, though, and it becomes about as trustworthy as hitting numbers get.

 The bottom line